Questions and Answers: Bachelor of Science in Public Health

 Online professors work and communicate with students in a variety of ways.
 In addition to the instructional components professors create, such as video lectures, slides or written assignment guidelines for all students, they spend time giving each student some coaching and direct feedback.
 An online professor may offer written comments on your writing, feedback on a project or presentation, or one-to-one guidance in any element of the course where you need more help.

 Students often meet with their professor online using tools such as video chat, and some professors are also open to communicating with students by text or phone as well.
 And don't hesitate to ask when you need help from your online professors — they want to know how things are going for you in their course, and they can help you find the resources or answers you need to do well.

 I have spent many years as a student and now find myself on the other side of the (digital) classroom hoping to share my experience, enthusiasm and dedication to the field of public health with the next generation of public health professionals.
-I also look forward to learning from my students' innovative ideas and fresh perspectives on public health issues.

 Do Online Professors Have Office Hours?

 Office hours are not that common in online courses because online students and professors aren't limited to meeting on a set schedule or in a single location.
 If you need assistance or some time with your online BSPH professor, just send an email or request a meeting anytime.
 You can also post a note for your professor on the discussion board, if your issue concerns assignments or deadlines that other students might also have a question about.

 What If I Need Extra Help With Assignments or Research, or My Writing?

 Online students benefit from academic support resources such as online tutoring and remote library access, and many BSPH programs offer this type of assistance.
 However, specific resources will vary by school.
 Before applying, be sure to research schools you are considering to learn more about whether the support services you need are offered and made available to students online.